Oil falls further on US stock build, easing supply concerns

 By Trixie Yap

-SINGAPORE, Oct 12 (Reuters) - Oil prices extended losses for a third session, dragged down by a larger-than-expected crude and gasoline stockbuild in the U.S. and easing supply concerns.
+SINGAPORE, Oct 12 (Reuters) - Oil prices fell for a third day on Wednesday, dragged down by a larger-than-expected crude and gasoline stockbuild in the U.S. and easing supply concerns.

 U.S. crude oil stockpiles swelled by about 12.9 million barrels, according to market sources citing American Petroleum Institute figures on Wednesday.
 API/S